Network Imaging / IVS

 -

-The drivers will be deployed along with an image that you have already assigned the device(s)
+The drivers deploy with the image that is already assigned to the device.

 What